Fettenderi/fettenderi.github.io/content/games/emperors_quest/gameplay_design.md

 ## Fishing rod:
 {{ resize_image(path="static/images/emperors_quest/fishing_rod.png", width=100, height=100, op="fit") }}

-<p>I wanted this item to be used as a grappling hook, used even to bring enemies closer, to let them hang high and then let them take fall damage.
+<p>I wanted this item to be used as a grappling hook, used even to bring enemies closer, making them hang high and then let them take fall damage.

 But in the end I scrapped this idea to make space for a more elegant and more appealing idea.
 This free movement mechanic took form into the Amulet and all the Supercharged Redstone mechanic.</p>